JonathanLoscalzo/pump-it-up_data-mining-the-water/pumpitup/post/02-en-part1.md

 # How to solve a classification problem with a reusable pipeline workflow - 1

-In the most posts, we will able to find some *recipes* of how to start in the ML world, the popular *"Hello World!"*.
+While browsing on posts, we will able to find some *recipes* of how to start in the ML world, the popular *"Hello World!"*.
 Usually, them involved next steps: Data Gathering, Data Preparation, Train your Model, Evaluate it, Improve...
 At the end, depending of the type of solution, if it is a competition, we will submit the predictions and if it is a Real World Problem, we will continue with the deployment step.

 Well, we say ourselves "Let's play with it" following the how-to steps.
 An hour later, we will end it up with big ball of mud, the well-known spaghetti code.
 Our *experiment* will finish with lack of reproducibility, error prone, nothing to be proud of.